 Guarding your heart and mind is important to a certain extent, and it's not the same as building emotional walls and not letting another in.
 Slowly allowing someone deeper understanding and insight into who you are is wise, as you slowly open yourself up as you assess how this person is able to care for and respect you.
 Only as you continue to determine that this person is worth opening up to and potentially sharing a life with do you begin to disclose the deepest secrets and desires of your heart.

-Slowly allowing someone deeper understanding and insight into who you are is wise, as you slowly open yourself up as you assess how this person is able to care for and respect you.
+Slowly allowing someone deeper understanding and insight into who you are is wise.

 Chances are if you share something deep and your partner has an uncaring or disrespectful reaction, you probably aren’t going to continue sharing.
 Generally, you would decide that this person isn’t a suitable partner, as your values and what you need from one another don’t line up.
-Over time the disconnect only widens, and dating with the intention of marriage allows you to end something rather than letting it grow more serious and ultimately bring greater hurt in the inevitable end.
+Over time, the disconnect only widens, and dating with the intention of marriage allows you to end it, rather than letting it grow more serious and ultimately bring greater hurt in the inevitable end.

 Dating should cause us to seek the best in another person, as it affirms them and adds value to our own lives.
-Dating with marriage in mind ensures that we are purposely seeking the good in another and only setting the highest of standards for ourselves, both in the present and the future.
+Dating with marriage in mind ensures that we're purposely seeking the good in another and only setting the highest of standards for ourselves, both in the present and the future.